bbauska/UofM-AdvStyling/readme.md

     -   It helps make your site and any forms that you might want people to fill out, look what we can call legitimate.
 It looks like a real site.
-And that\'s really valuable, because it\'s important for people to have confidence in your site when they go to visit it.
+And that&apos;s really valuable, because it&apos;s important for people to have confidence in your site when they go to visit it.